-Tea connoisseur, fangirl, soon to be film student.
+Tea connoisseur, fangirl, film student.
 Marvel enthusiast with Supernatural origins.
 Occasional illustrator.

 Dean woke to an empty bed and a loud clatter and clank of pans from downstairs.
 He fumbled out a hand, feeling cool sheets as a sneeze that sounded like a gunshot shook the glass in the window panes.

 Theres a beat of silence, and Dean blinks up at the ceiling he needs to sand down and repaint soon; as someone starts cursing.